 Bring to a boil, simmer, and add the prawns.
-Cook for three minutes and turn off heat.
+Cook for three minutes and turn off the heat.

 Garnish with chopped fresh coriander and serve with plain boiled rice.

 - Garnishing Indian food: This is easy with almonds, grooved lemon slices, finely chopped fresh herbs such as fresh coriander or cilantro, as well as julienned orange peels.
 These all serve as creative ways to make the presentation of your dish appealing.